-We are also harnessing techniques that facilitate new reactions and enable chemical transformations at the surfaces of materials.
+We are also harnessing techniques that facilitate new reactions and enable chemical transformations at the surfaces of materials, including tuning of the surface chemistry of engineered nanomaterials.
+For example, see this video prepared by the International Association of Advanced Materials (IAAM) in which Dr. Gates that highlights some of this work.
 We are applying this knowledge to modify the chemistry of these materials, improving their long-term chemical and physical stability, and triggering the release of a molecular payload with potentially therapeutic applications.

 Students in the Gates Research Group acquire a variety of hands-on experience in the synthesis and characterization of nano- to micro-scale materials and structures.
 We provide an interdisciplinary team environment with opportunities to work with collaborators from around the world.
 The projects seek to establish skills and training in the areas traditionally charactegorized as being analytical science, physical chemistry, inorganic chemistry, materials science, and surface chemistry.
 We typically use a series of electron microscopy, scanning probe microscopy, surface spectroscopy, and diffraction techniques to characterize the composition and form of the nanostructures.
 Students may also develop skills in micro- and nanofabrication to pattern materials, to prepare microfluidic and electronic devices, to direct the self-assembly of nanostructures, and to measure the physical properties of these nanostructures.